SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Frameworks

+\item The major studied frameworks in the solutions of MPL are the SS-based MPL frameworks and the Mixed-protocol based MPL frameworks.
+We argue the reason is that HE-based MPL frameworks have immense computational complexity, and the GC-based MPL frameworks have enormous communication overhead, both of which could be unacceptable in \hwl{efficient} MPL frameworks.
+SS-based MPL frameworks and Mixed-protocol MPL frameworks make a trade-off between communication overhead and computational complexity, suitable for more practical scenarios.

+\item The major studied frameworks in the solutions of FL are Non-cryptographic FL frameworks.
+These frameworks are mainly designed to improve the efficiency in scenarios such as non-IID distribution settings or vertically partitioned settings.
+However, to improve the security of FL frameworks, the studies about SC-based FL frameworks and \lgp{HE}-based FL frameworks are also significant and should be studied deeply.

-\begin{itemize} \item \sls{MPL} frameworks usually use tailored protocols and only support a certain number of participants, that is, poor scalability.
-In addition, the participating parties involved in the current framework are generally two or three parties, when there are more parties even dozens of them, the efficiency of the frameworks drops sharply.
+\item The current MPL frameworks usually use tailored protocols to support a specific number of parties, that is, poor scalability.
+In addition, the participating parties involved in the current framework are generally two or three parties; when there are more parties, even dozens of them, the efficiency of the framework drops sharply.
+However, FL frameworks generally supported multiple, e.g. tens or hundreds of, parties.

-\item Non-cryptographic FL frameworks exchange the raw model parameters without any \sls{security} guarantees which might leak sensitive information.
-The privacy of \emph{data controller}s is under threat if there is a powerful attack on the intermediate results during the training of machine learning models.

-\item The existing frameworks including both \sls{MPL} frameworks and FL frameworks usually consider a scenario of horizontal data partitioning while very few works consider the vertically partitioned data.
+\item The existing FL frameworks usually consider a scenario where the data among parties are horizontally partitioned, while only a few works consider the vertically partitioned data.
 We argue that the processing of training data and the design of the framework in horizontal data partitioning is relatively easier than vertical data partitioning.
-In addition, those frameworks that claim to support vertical data partitioning can only train simple machine learning models such as linear regression.
-Considering the fact that vertical data partitioning is also common and important in the real-world, it remains promising to train complex machine learning models efficiently upon vertical data partitioning.
+However MPL frameworks can easily support the scenario of vertical data partitioning, after each party shares its own data with others, the training does not make full use of the characteristics of data vertically partitioned.
+Considering the fact that vertical data partitioning is also expected and essential in the real world, it remains promising to train complex machine learning models efficiently upon vertical data partitioning.

-\item Most of the current frameworks are targeted at training parametric models, such as linear regression, logistic regression, NN, while a few frameworks are designed to train non-parametric models such as decision trees.
-In the real-world, these non-parametric models are also widely used, so extending these frameworks to support more non-parametric models is also an interesting direction in the future. \end{itemize}
+\item Most of the current frameworks are targeted at training parametric models, such as LR, LOR, NN (including DNN, CNN), while a few frameworks are designed to train non-parametric models such as decision trees. \end{itemize}